-Foreign data protection laws, including the GDPR, which became effective in May 2018, may also apply to health-related and other personal data obtained outside of the United States.
-The GDPR is directly applicable in each EU and EEA Member State, and, by operation of the so-called UK GDPR, continues to apply in substantially equivalent form in the context of the United Kingdom-related establishments and processing operations.
-The GDPR provides that EEA member states may make their own further laws and regulations to introduce specific requirements related to the processing of 'special categories of personal data,' including personal data related to health, biometric data used for unique identification purposes and genetic information; as well as personal data related to criminal offences or convictions - in the United Kingdom, the United Kingdom Data Protection Act 2018 complements the UK GDPR in this regard.
+Foreign data protection laws, including the GDPR may also apply to health-related and other personal data we process in respect of certain of our operations.
+The GDPR applies to any processing operations carried out in the context of the activities of an establishment in the EEA as well as any processing operations relating to the offering of goods or services to individuals in the EEA and/or the monitoring of their behavior in the EEA.
+Further, notwithstanding the United Kingdom's withdrawal from the EU, by operation of the so called 'UK GDPR' (i.e., the GDPR as it continues to form part of the law of the United Kingdom by virtue of section 3 of the EU (Withdrawal) Act 2018 and as subsequently amended), the GDPR continues to apply in substantially equivalent form to processing operations carried out in the context of the activities of an establishment in the United Kingdom and any processing relating to the offering of goods or services to individuals in the United Kingdom and/or monitoring of their behavior in the United Kingdom.
+Therefore, reference to the GDPR herein also refers to the UK GDPR in the context of the United Kingdom, unless the context requires otherwise.
+The GDPR provides that EEA member states may make their own further laws and regulations to introduce specific requirements related to the processing of 'special categories of personal data,' including the personal data related to health and genetic information, which we may process in connection with clinical trials or otherwise; as well as personal data related to criminal offenses or convictions - in the United Kingdom, the United Kingdom Data Protection Act 2018 complements the UK GDPR in this regard.
 Such laws may introduce further conditions, including limitations which could limit our ability to collect, use and share personal data, and/or otherwise lead to greater divergence on the law that applies to the processing of such data types across the EEA and/or United Kingdom, compliance with which, as and where applicable, may increase our costs and could increase our overall compliance risk.